tbrowder/Geo-Location/README.md

 To Do
 =====

-  * Allow other forms of lat/lon entry besides decimal.
+  * Allow other forms of lat/lon entry besides decimal

   * Provide more methods for astronomical use